trentsartain/SKDestructibleNode/README.md

 # SKDestructibleNode
 This is an extension of the SKSpriteNode class and allows for destructible image nodes.
 It allows for an image to be rendered and used as an SKSpriteNode with the added feature of being able to be destroyed on command.

 The image is broken up into square pieces and torn apart.
+Physics bodies are created based on the alpha of the piece.
+Therefore, more intricate pieces will have more intricate physics bodies (and will therefore have a performance impact).
+All in all, the performance stays relatively good for most images.

 ### Usage